datagraph/cl-ndbapi/README.md

 these SQL capabilities are actually provided by [running MySQL Servers on top of RonDB](https://docs.rondb.com/rondb_arch/).

-As a consequence, you can use SQL to setup new databases, tables and indexes and so forth, and also to load or export data.
-While you can use the NDB&nbsp;API to efficiently retrieve data, for example, by making use of specialized indexes.
+As a consequence, you can use SQL to setup new databases, tables, indexes and so forth, and also to load or export data, while you can use the NDB&nbsp;API to efficiently retrieve data, for example, by making use of specialized indexes.

 > **NOTE:** This is an early release and the library still evolving
 > as of 2022-10-25.
 MGR